 Fortunately, features like lane departure warning (LDW) and pedestrian detection are becoming more popular, and you can install these systems in older vehicles.
 At the end of the day, the more cars that have these kinds of safety features, the safer the roads will be for everyone.

 LDW and pedestrian detection can both prevent collisions and reduce their severity when they do occur.
 In fact, according to the American Automobile Association, researchers estimate that LDW has the potential to reduce fatalities in head-on collisions by more than 40 percent.
 In the meantime, though, preventable car accidents remain a very real problem around the country.

-If you were hurt by a distracted, drunk, or negligent driver in Louisiana, contact Laborde Earles Law Firm.
+If you were hurt by a distracted, drunk, or negligent driver in Louisiana, contact Laborde Earles Injury Lawyers.
 A Marksville car wreck lawyer will help you fight for the maximum settlement possible, and if your case goes to trial, our attorneys have the litigation experience to represent your interests in court.
 Call 800-522-6733 to schedule a free case evaluation with an accident attorney.

 How Does Lane Departure Warning Work?

 In general, lane departure warning alerts motorists when they are about to veer out of their lane.
 There are several different versions of the technology, but they all rely on a camera mounted near the rearview mirror.